 1.c.
 Minnesota's Suburban Areas are Growing

 Suburban areas surrounding metropolitan areas have continued to grow since the 1950's.
-Approximately 60% of the state's population currently lives in the 11-county Twin Cities metro area.15 younger and this helps to slow the aging trend in the state and also adds workers to the labor force.
-Overall, Minnesota's diversity leads the Midwest, with 14% of its population, but is still less than the United States as a whole, at 34%.16
+Approximately 60% of the state's population currently lives in the 11-county Twin Cities metro area.12

 1.d.
 Minnesota is Becoming More Diverse